Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/cecilia-entry.md

 **Name:** Cecilia Immergreen
 **Guild:** Scarlet Wand

 Cecilia’s journey in the first chapter was a little different from most.
 She wasn’t one for manual labor to earn money or goods—instead, she preferred shortcuts, [leeching](https://www.youtube.com/live/-QKg8Fau9GM?feature=shared&t=3020) off others with shameless ease.
 Need money?
 She’d "borrow" it and promise to pay it back (spoiler: she never did).
 A hat for sale?
 She’d offer a live performance and a couple of junk items in exchange.
-Weapons and tools?
+Weapons?
+Tools?
 She was “far too busy” to get them herself.
 Easy, quick, and sweat-free.

-She was after all, a member of the [Scarlet Wand](#entry:guilds-entry), a guild grounded in intelligence and curiosity, and she embodied both traits.
+She was, after all, a member of the [Scarlet Wand](#entry:guilds-entry), a guild grounded in intelligence and curiosity, and she embodied both traits.
 As early as the second day, Cecilia was already spouting [conspiracy theories](https://www.youtube.com/live/-QKg8Fau9GM?feature=shared&t=3869) about the kingdom, the king, and the grand scheme behind it all.
 Many thought she was crazy—until her theories turned out to be true.

 That sharp green mind of hers landed her many questionable "opportunities."
 Penniless from her aversion to work, she advertised herself into a slew of roles: German teacher for her guildmates, marketer for FaunaMart’s lottery, and even a lawyer for a feral dog threatening to sue the aforementioned lottery.
 A conwoman with no licenses in any field, yet always ready to lend a hand.
 Better Call Doll!